terra-money/docs/docs/dev/spec-governance.md

 $$\frac{Yes}{Yes + No + NoWithVeto} \gt T$$

-If any of the above conditions are not met, the proposal is rejected.
+If any of the previous conditions are not met, the proposal is rejected.
 Proposals that get rejected with veto do not get their deposits refunded.
 The parameters `quorum`, `veto`, and `threshold` exist as blockchain parameters within the Governance module.

-::: Note:
+::: warning Warning
 Deposits will not be refunded for proposals that are rejected with veto.
 As of Columbus-5, these deposits are burned.
-Proposals that pass or are rejected (without veto) will have their deposits refunded.
+Proposals that pass or get rejected without veto will have their deposits refunded.
 :::

 ### Proposal Implementation